-Section 1: Frequency
+Section 1 Frequency

-- A. There will be two Faculty Assembly meetings per year; one in the Fall and one in the Spring, chaired by the Senate President. - B. There shall be at least one regular meeting of the Faculty Senate every month of the academic year from August through May. - C. Additional meetings may be held as the Faculty Senate determines, or as called by the President or President-Elect in the President's absence.
+- A. There will be at least one Faculty Assembly meeting in the Fall of each year chaired by the Senate President. - B. There shall be at least one regular meeting of the Faculty Senate every month of the academic year from August through May with the exception of January. - C. Additional meetings may be held as the Faculty Senate determines, or as called by the President or President-Elect in the President's absence.

-Section 2: Parliamentary Authority
+Section 2 Parliamentary Authority

-- A. To the extent not inconsistent with this Constitution or the Faculty Senate Bylaws, Robert's Rules of Order govern the conduct of business. - B. The President and/or a person he/she designates as parliamentarian shall be the final authority on parliamentary interpretation.
+- A. To the extent consistent with this Constitution or the Faculty Senate Bylaws, Robert's Rules of Order govern the conduct of business. - B. The President and/or a person he/she designates as parliamentarian shall be the final authority on parliamentary interpretation.

-Section 3.
-Quorum
+Section 3 Quorum